 Psychology at Lincoln is ranked in the top 20 overall for student satisfaction according to the National Student Survey 2020.
 We are a vibrant multi-cultural community of staff and students, with consistently excellent ratings from students and a strong research profile.
 We are proud to hold the Athena SWAN Silver Award, recognising our commitment to the advancement of gender equality in academia.
 We embrace diversity, champion equality and are proactive in making our School an inclusive environment for all.

-Student Engagement is at the heart of our approach to teaching and learning, and we focus on creating a community of psychologists which includes our undergraduate and postgraduate students, academics from lecturers to professors, and our professional service teams.
+Student Engagement is at the heart of our approach to teaching and learning, and we focus on creating a community of psychologists.
 We offer a range of undergraduate and postgraduate taught programmes, with opportunities for students to enhance their experience and employability both within and outside of the curriculum.
+Our programmes prepare our students for a range of career opportunities across the fields of psychology, education, healthcare, social services, data analytics and the media.

 Dr. Kirsty Miller, Head of the School of Psychology